gretaancora/BoltSimulator/README.md

 # Next-Event Simulator
-This repository contains the exercise for the course of Performance Modeling Of Computer Systems And Networks of the University of Rome Tor Vergata (faculty Computer Engineering).
+This repository contains the final project for the course of Performance Modeling Of Computer Systems And Networks of the University of Rome Tor Vergata (faculty Computer Engineering).